eclipse-sumo/sumo/docs/web/docs/Simulation/Randomness.md

 # Reproducibility

-Generally, all SUMO applicaitons and tools are expected to produce the same results when running the same version repeatedly with the same arguments and inputs.
+Generally, all SUMO applications and tools are expected to produce the same results when running the same version repeatedly with the same arguments and inputs.
 This also includes running on different platforms (Windows/Linux/Mac).

 There are some situations that are know to violate this rule (either by design or due to technical reasons) and they are listed in the following.